 Figure 1.
 The rpart figure is a bit tricky to read for those uninitiated in regression tree plots.
 For instance, it is not always intutitive to know which direction to walk down the tree give a continuous value at the break.
 1) Please provide some instance in the caption, 2) it may be useful to mimic what the authors did for the first break (class = suppression) and have the labels on either side of the break.
 For instance, for max high temp, the label of the break could be Max high temp and to the left could be ‘> 24’ and to the right ‘< 24’.
 For agency it could be label ‘USFS’, and to the left ‘Yes’, and to the right ‘No’, etc. Furthermore, the values of the ln(SDC) are hard to interpret in a stand-alone graph, particularly without any explanation in the caption.
 At the very least untransform the variable, but it may also be helpful to color the boxes based on the quantiles of the SDC values across fires to get a sense of how these values compare to the empirical distribution of the observed fires.
 Ie.., is exp(-5.1) in the upper 90% of all fires?
 So, the coloring could go from blue to red with red indicating values in the upper quartile of observed fire values and blue the lower quartile.
 It would also be nice to know the sample size in each bin.

 These are excellent points.
-We have updated this figure to now make the breaks in the tree clearer, avoid the “Yes/No” confusion that the reviewer pointed out, and provided context for the ln(SDC) values by providing a histogram of all values for the 477 fires analyzed (New Figure 2).
+We updated this figure to now make the breaks in the tree clearer, avoid the “Yes/No” confusion that the reviewer pointed out, and provided context for the ln(SDC) values by providing a histogram of all values for the 477 fires analyzed (New Figure 2).
 We adopt a color scheme along the lines of what the reviewer suggested.
 We chose not to untransform the variable because as we described earlier, the log transformation is necessary for the data to be normally distributed (as the histogram demonstrates), and all analyses were done on the log-transformed data.
 However we believe the new figure is much improved and we thank the reviewer for their comments.